 Imagine, for instance, a standard-sized helicopter or even a slightly miniaturized one-attempting to land in a small suburban backyard to deliver a package or inspect the underside of a bridge (Figure 2).
-Their size alone would likely prohibit such operations due to safety concerns, not to mention the significant rotor downwash such flights would produce.
-Moreover, small multicopter drones are cheaper to produce and require fewer moving mechanical parts when compared to helicopters.
+Their size alone would likely prohibit such operations due to safety concerns, not to

 While multicopters offer clear benefits for smaller package delivery operations, their relative novelty means less research is available on their acoustical profile.
-While research into the loudness of drone operations has found the devices fall below established noise guidelines (decibels) for traditional aircraft, it is the psychoacoustical properties of the sound they emit that requires further research.
+While research into the loudness of drone operations has found the devices fall below established noise guidelines (decibels) for traditional aircraft,12 it is the psychoacoustical properties of the sound they emit that requires further research.